pola-rs/polars-book/user_guide/src/coming_from_pandas.md

     groupedDf = df.loc[:,['id1','v1']].groupby('id1').sum('v1')
 ```

-In `Polars` uou can build this query in lazy mode with query optimization and evaluate
+In `Polars` you can build this query in lazy mode with query optimization and evaluate
 it by replacing the eager `Pandas` function `read_csv` with the implicitly lazy `Polars`
 function `scan_csv`: